 - In 2015, the company purchased a plot of land of approximately 1,000 square meters in the Al Nahda area in the Emirate of Sharjah, United Arab Emirates to build a residential project, which is a residential investment tower consisting of a ground floor, five floors allocated for parking, and 18 residential floors (a total of 24 floors).
-The area of Al Nahda was chosen due to its commercial and residential characteristic and it's proximate close to the Emirate of Dubai, which facilitates transportation and increases the attractiveness of Al Nahda as a housing option for people working in Dubai. - The project was completed with a 100% of completion rate during the last quarter of 2021. - The tower was named "Al-Mubarakiya Tower "and the leasing process began during the first quarter of 2022.
+The area of Al Nahda was chosen due to its commercial and residential characteristic and it's proximate close to the Emirate of Dubai, which facilitates transportation and increases the attractiveness of Al Nahda as a housing option for people working in Dubai.

-- The occupancy rate reached 100% in Al-Mubarakiya Tower before the end of 2022, praise be to God. - For the purpose of managing Al-Mubarakiya Tower KPFI has established a company named Bobian Real Estate Company for leasing and management services of private properties in United Arab Emirates.
+- The project was completed with a 100% of completion rate during the last quarter of 2021. - The tower was named "Al-Mubarakiya Tower "and the leasing process began during the first quarter of 2022. - The occupancy rate reached 100% in Al-Mubarakiya Tower before the end of 2022, praise be to God.
+And the expected annual return ranged between 10%-14%. - For the purpose of managing Al-Mubarakiya Tower, KPFI has established a company named Bobian Real Estate Company for leasing and management services of private properties in United Arab Emirates at the end of 2022.